Learning to Schedule in Parallel-Server Queues with Stochastic Bilinear Rewards: Distributed Allocation Algorithms

+In this section, we discuss distributed iterative algorithms for approximately computing these expected allocations, where iterative updates are performed by compute nodes representing jobs or servers.
+These iterative updates follow certain projected gradient descent-type algorithms with feedback delays due to distributed computation.
+We provide sufficient conditions for the exponential-rate convergence of these iterative algorithms.
+The definition of the algorithms and their convergence analysis exploits a relation with the joint routing and rate control problem addressed in \cite{kv05}.

-In what follows, we consider an arbitrary time step $t$ and omit reference to $t$ in our notation, and write $\Q$ in lieu of $\Q(t)$ and $\I_+$ in lieu of $\I(t)$.
-With a slight abuse of notation, we let $y_{i,j}(r)$ denote the value of allocation for a job-server class combination $(i,j)$ at iteration $r$, for $i\in \I_+$ and $j\in \J$, and let $y(r) = (y_{i,j}(r), i\in \I_+, j\in \J)$.
-We consider iterative updates of allocations under assumption that the set of jobs and mean reward estimators are fixed.
+In what follows, we consider an arbitrary time step $t$ and omit reference to $t$ in our notation.
+For simplicity, we consider $w_i=1$ for $i\in\I$.
+We write $\Q$ in lieu of $\Q(t)$ and $\I_+$ in lieu of $\I(t)$.
+With a slight abuse of notation, we let $y_{i,j}(r)$ denote the value of allocation for a job-server class combination $(i,j)$ at iteration $r$, for $i\in \I_+$ and $j\in \J$, and let $y(r) = (y_{i,j}(r): i\in \I_+, j\in \J)$.
+We consider iterative updates of allocations under the assumption that the set of jobs and mean reward estimators are fixed.
 This is a standard assumption when studying such iterative allocation updates in network resource allocation problems.
-In practical applications, such iterative updates would be run at a faster timescale than the timescale at which the set of jobs and mean reward estimates change.
+It is a limit case of an operational regime where such iterative updates are run at a faster timescale than the timescale at which the set of jobs and mean reward estimates change.

 We refer to the node maintaining state for a job class $i\in \I$ as \emph{job-node} $i$, and the node maintaining state for a server class $j\in \J$ as \emph{server-node} $j$.
-Let $\tau_{i,j}$ be the delay for communicating information from job-node $i$ to server-node $j$, and let $\tau_{j,i}$ be the delay for communicating information in the other direction, from server-node $j$ to job-node $i$.
-Let $\tau_{(i,j)}$ be the round-trip delay for job-server class combination $(i,j)$, defined as $\tau_{(i,j)} = \tau_{i,j}+\tau_{j,i}$.
+Let $\tau_{(i,j)}$ denote the round-trip delay for the $(i,j)$ job-server class, defined as the sum of the delay for communicating information from job-node $i$ to server-node $j$, denoted by $\tau_{i,j}$, and the delay for communicating information in the reverse direction, denoted by $\tau_{j,i}$.